Nadi-System/nadi-system/paper.md

 Where, $x_i, y_i$ are values of $x,y$ on node $i$ and, $I_i$ is the set of input nodes for node $i$.

 @atreyaEstimatingInfluenceWater2024 demonstrates a complex task like river routing model using the network structure.
-For more concepts and up to date syntax, refer to the Nadi Book [@nadi-book-070].
+For more concepts and up to date syntax, refer to the NADI Book [@nadi-book-070].

 # Extensibility
-Nadi Task system supports two types of plugins for extending the use cases.
+NADI Task System supports two types of plugins for extending the use cases.

 - **Compiled Plugins** are shared libraries (`.so` files in Linux, `.dll` in Windows, and `.dynlib` in MacOS) containing a list of functions that can be loaded into the main program during runtime.